Padmapur, Rayagada

 Padmapur is a village in the Rayagada district of Odisha, India.
-It is the most populated village and one of the identified tourist centers of the district.
-A hillock adjoins the village to its northern side to enhance the scenic beauty of the place.
+It is the most populated village and one of the identified tourist centers of Rayagada district.
+A hillock adjoins the village to its northern side.
 A 7th century inscription found here, in the Nilakantheswar Temple (a religious place i.e. the shrine of Lord Manikeswar Shiva), indicates that the Jagamanda hill, located close by, once housed the monastery of the famous Buddhist logician-philosopher Dharmakirti.

 Demography

 Padmapur is a populated village in Rayagada district situated about 67 km away from the district headquarters.
 As of 2001 India census, Padmapur village had a population of 6530.The total population of the village as per the 2011 Census of India was 6654 out of which the male population is 3411 and the female population is 3243.

 The postal Index Number (PIN) of padmapur is 765025.

 Geography

 Padmapur is located at 19°14′34″N 83°49′05″E. It has a mixed climate of mountain and coastal plain.